mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Post the MVP winner announcement in the [Contributors channel](https://community.mattermost.com/core/channels/tickets)
       - Update [MVP page](https://www.mattermost.org/mvp/) with the most valued professional of the release
     - Add new release fix versions in Jira for the next few releases
-    - Post key dates for the next release in the Release Discussion channel and remove links to RC candidates and testing spreadsheet from the header
+    - Post key dates for the next release in the ``Release: Self-Managed`` channel and remove links to RC candidates and testing spreadsheet from the header
         - Make sure that statutory holidays for Canada and US are accounted for in the release dates
     - Check for any [UserVoice](https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0) feature suggestions that were completed in the current release
       - Find the [release tweet](https://twitter.com/mattermosthq/status/854781715914555393) and insert a link to the tweet next to the feature that shipped with the release